OSGeo/ogc-cite-action/README.md

 #### OGC API Features

-- `etscode`: ogcapi-features-1.0
+- test suite identifier (`etscode`): ogcapi-features-1.0
-- `iut`: Mandatory - Implementation under test.
-This is a URI (http://localhost:5001)
+- implementation under test (`iut`): Mandatory - Implementation under test.
+This is a URI (http://localhost:5000)
 - `noofcollections`: Optional - An integer specifying the number of collections being tested.
 A value of `-1` means that all available collections shall be tested

 #### OGC API Processes